Salish Sea Nature Connections

 Ancient Wisdom, Modern Healing

 In the 1980s, the Japanese government witnessed a rise in stress-related illnesses and chronic diseases linked to modern, indoor lifestyles.
-Through dedicated research they discovered that spending mindful time in the forest—slowing down, breathing deeply, and simply being present—had measurable effects on physical and mental health.
-In Japan, forest bathing studies included the measuring of blood pressure and cortisol levels before and after a walk, to assess the healing effects.
+Through dedicated research, they discovered spending mindful time in the forest—slowing down, breathing deeply, and simply being present—had measurable effects on physical and mental health.
+In Japan, forest bathing walks often include blood pressure and cortisol measurements before and after a walk, to assess the healing effects.
 Spending quiet, intentional time in the forest was shown to:

 • Lower stress hormones (like cortisol)